jupyterlab/extension-examples/hello-world/README.md

 The following sections will walk you through the extension code files.

-## A minimal extension that prints to the browser console
+## Overview of the hello-world extension code

 Start with the file `src/index.ts`.
 This typescript file contains the main logic of the extension.
 It begins with the following import section: